RuriOSS/ce-lang/README.md

   - If cwte wrote the wrong code, the dev should scream.
   - Always be ready to fire cwte, and make a LLM code regen instead.
   - Cwte should NEVER be a compile-time dependency for released code.
-  - Never assume anything, your cat's tail can make your cook fail.
+  - Never assume anything, your cat's tail can also make you copy-fail.

 # Project structure:
 A cwte project should be like: